mlz-ictrl/nicos/doc/source/services/monitor.rst

 * ``dev`` -- set this field up for displaying the current value of a device.

-* ``format`` -- if set, it overrides the format string of the displayed value (normally the foramt string of the device is used).
+* ``format`` -- if set, it overrides the format string of the displayed value (normally the format string of the device is used).
 This is also useful for values with a ``key`` (which have no default format string) or ``item`` (where the devices' format string does not apply), see the "Triple Axis" block above.